justjam2013/homebridge-virtual-accessories/README.md

 ## Installation

-You can install this plugin via the Homebridge UI or from the command line, by typing:
+You can install this plugin via the Homebridge UI or from the command line by typing:

 ```
 npm install -g homebridge-virtual-accessories